-May’s Tree of the Month: Big-Leaf Maple
+June’s Tree of the Month: Pacific Dogwood

 Big-leaf maple (Acer macrophyllum) is a vigorous native tree which can be easily identified by its huge leaves and mossy structure.
 Leaves 12 inches across are common, but the official […]